10 stuttering facts that can make you more positive about stuttering

 And even though I'm preaching about speaking exercises, building the training speech and working on the physical part of stuttering (because we can do a lot about it), the number one remedy to that huge invisible part of stuttering and stuttering in general is finding something that you love doing and doing something that you love.

-4. Stuttering is a deep cause for making friends
+4. Stuttering can be a deep cause for making friends

 When you stutter and you meet another person who stutters you feel that instant bond, that secret connection that you rarely instantly feel with other "regular" people.